-The v5 upgrade process preserves any dashboards that you have customised - any modified dashboards will be cloned and recreated in v5.
+The v5 upgrade process preserves any dashboards that you have customized - any modified dashboards will be cloned and recreated in v5.

 When v5 is installed we re-import the community packs bundled with the product (such as Windows Server, IIS and SQL).
-If you have customised one of those dashboards yourself you will now have two versions - the native v5 version and your customised v4 copy.
+If you have customized one of those dashboards yourself you will now have two versions - the native v5 version and your customized v4 copy.
 It is up to you to choose which version you want to keep (or amalgamate the two).

-We recommend a side-by-side upgrade as described in Upgrading Dashboard Server when using high availability.
+We recommend a side-by-side upgrade as described in Enabling High Availability.

-The installer will recognise that HA is configured and automatically configure Dashboard Server v5 to use the same share.
+The installer will recognize that HA is configured and automatically configure Dashboard Server v5 to use the same share.